-6.1.1 SBC believes that all forms of domestic abuse are unacceptable and is committed to the following principles:
+- 6.1.1 SBC believes that all forms of domestic abuse are unacceptable and is committed to the following principles: - To work in partnership with external agencies to ensure the most appropriate response is in place as a Borough to victims and survivors of domestic abuse, working towards a Coordinated Community Response. - To ensure our staff have the correct skills, tools and knowledge to effectively respond to victims of domestic abuse - To ensure that all practice is underpinned by safety led case management - That a survivor led approach is taken to all service development - To provide inclusive services that are accessible and meet the individual needs of all, including those experiencing domestic abuse within same sex relationships

-- To work in partnership with external agencies to ensure the most appropriate response is in place as a Borough to victims and survivors of domestic abuse, working towards a Coordinated Community Response. - To ensure our staff have the correct skills, tools and knowledge to effectively respond to victims of domestic abuse - To ensure that all practice is underpinned by safety led case management - That a survivor led approach is taken to all service development - To provide inclusive services that are accessible and meet the individual needs of all - To consider our role in how perpetrators of abuse are held to account for their behaviour and seek to ensure appropriate support services are in place for them - To actively promote our domestic abuse response - 6.1.2 This policy will be developed and reviewed on a regular basis, with residents, service users and partner agencies affected by domestic abuse.
-It will be reviewed as a minimum within three years.
+- To consider our role in how perpetrators of abuse are held to account for their behaviour and seek to ensure appropriate support services are in place for them - To actively promote our domestic abuse response - To have a trauma informed approach to supporting victims and survivors - 6.1.2 This policy will be developed and reviewed on a regular basis, with residents, service users and partner agencies affected by domestic abuse.
+It will be reviewed within three years.
 Consideration will be given to any changes in legislation or policy. - 6.1.3 Should any learning arise from Domestic Homicide Reviews, Serious Case Reviews or Serious Adult Reviews which impact on this Policy and the way in which SBC responds to domestic abuse, the Policy will be revised sooner.